Okinawa Island: Shell mound eras

 After the late Shell Mound period, agriculture started about the 12th century, and the population center moved from the seashore to higher places.
 This period is called the Gusuku period.
 Gusuku is a term used for the distinctive Ryukyuan form of castles or fortresses.
 Many gusuku and related cultural remains in the Ryukyu Islands have been listed by UNESCO as World Heritage Sites.
 There are three perspectives regarding the nature of gusuku: that they were holy places, dwellings encircled by stones, and castles of the rulers.
 In this period, porcelain trade between Okinawa and other countries became commonplace, and Okinawa was an important relay point in eastern-Asian trade.
 Ryukyuan kings, such as Shunten and Eiso, were important rulers.
 An attempted Mongolian invasion in 1291 during the Eiso dynasty failed.
 Hiragana was imported from Japan by Ganjin in 1265.
 Noro, village priestesses of the Ryukyuan religion, appeared.

 Sanzan era and Ryūkyū Kingdom

 The Sanzan period began in 1314 when the kingdoms of Hokuzan and Nanzan declared independence from Chūzan.
-The three kingdoms competed with one another for recognition as vassal state of Ming China.
+The three kingdoms competed with one another for recognition as a vassal state of Ming China.
 King Satto, leading Chūzan, was very successful, establishing relations with Korea and Southeast Asia as well as China.
-The Hongwu Emperor of China sent a large population of Chinese migrants primarily consisting 36 large families from Fujian Province in 1392 at the request of the Ryukyuan king.
-The purpose of the migration was to increase population of the Ryukyuan kingdom as well as enhance maritime relations between Chinese empire and Ryukyuan.
+The Hongwu Emperor of China sent a large population of Chinese migrants, primarily consisting of 36 large families from Fujian Province, in 1392 at the request of the Ryukyuan king.
+The purpose of the migration was to increase the population of the Ryukyuan kingdom as well as enhance maritime relations between the Chinese empire and the Ryukyuan kingdom.
 The Chinese migrants assisted the Ryukyuans in developing their technology and diplomatic relations.
 In 1407, however, a man named Hashi overthrew Satto's descendant, King Bunei, and installed his father, Shishō, as king of Chūzan.